avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ### view_{association}?

-This controls whether the view button is visible on the associated record row on the `Index` page.
+Controls whether the view button is visible on the associated record row on the `Index` page.
 This **does not** control whether the user has access to that record.
-You control that using the Policy of that record.
+You can control that using the Policy of that record.

 <img :src="('/assets/img/authorization/view.jpg')" class="border mb-4" />